maryis/springBootServices/myKafka/ReadMe.md

   kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic test --from-beginning

 ----------------@EmbeddedKafka----------------
-this annotation is used to test kafka by an embedded kafka this embedded server get random port so we set
+this annotation used to test kafka by an embedded kafka this embedded server get random port, so we set